 WINNERS OF 2012 FRINGE REPORT AWARDS - BEST SHAKESPEARE PRODUCERS

-Rooftop Theatre Company use professionally trained actors to present lively and accessible productions that clearly communicate the story, the drama and the comedy in an entertaining way.
-We look for alternative, unusual and appealing venues with dramatic opportunities and tailor the production to complement them.
-With particular experience in open-air theatre we aim to make sure the actors' voices are clear, the story is told and the audience enjoy the experience!
+Rooftop use professionally trained and quality amateur actors to present lively and accessible productions that clearly communicate the story, the drama and the comedy in entertaining and exuberant ways.
+They look for alternative, unusual and appealing venues with dramatic opportunities and tailor the production to complement them.
+They aim to make sure the actors' voices are clear, the story is told and the audience enjoy the experience!

-Rooftop's first St Albans venue was Inn on the Park in Verulamium Park where we put on enjoyable and acclaimed productions of Love's Labours Lost in 2007 and The Taming of the Shrew at 2008.
-Then we moved indoors for a winter production of Twelfth Night at the Town Hall.
-We returned to Inn on the Park for The Winter's Tale in July 2010 and with our best audience yet for Much Ado About Nothing in 2011.
+From early 2013 Rooftop have been based in Ludlow, Shropshire having moved from St Albans, Hertfordshire.
+Rooftop's first St Albans venue was Inn on the Park in Verulamium Park where they put on enjoyable and acclaimed productions of Love's Labours Lost in 2007 and The Taming of the Shrew at 2008.
+They moved indoors for a winter production of Twelfth Night at the Town Hall and returned to Inn on the Park for The Winter's Tale in July 2010 and with their best audience yet for Much Ado About Nothing in 2011 and The Merry Wives of Windsor in 2012.

 The name of the company comes from our very first productions, written and directed by George Pensotti, which took place on the roof of the old City Lit building in Stukeley Street, London from 2000 to 2002.
 RTC then moved to North London and put on acclaimed open-air productions of Midsummer Night's Dream and The Comedy of Errors at The Old Paddling Pool, Queen's Wood, Highgate.